Willgunter/Discord-Clone/README.md

     - Got it to finally work.
 Mapped configService.getServers to an array of strings I made in the ts file and just appended the actual route to it and it worked.
     - Servers and server images now display on the screen although I don't think routes are correct yet (shouldn't be too too hard I think).
 Very very proud of getting this to work since I have been working on this since the 16th.
     - Have lots of clean up to do especially in server-side code lol. ... and in front end as well.
+    - Update: made huge progress on css for create server feature.
+Need to figure out a way to gray out whole screen except box tho.